Nelson Muguku: Early career

-Business
+Business career

 Muguku Poultry Farm

 In 1965, Muguku bought the 22-acre Star Ltd farm from a white veterinary doctor for Kshs 100,000.
 He renamed the farm Muguku Poultry Farm and started a hatchery with a 9,000-egg incubator.
 His growing business saw him at one time supply eggs to Governor-General Malcolm MacDonald and the country's first Prime Minister Jomo Kenyatta.
 Today, the farm can hatch 500,000 chicks a day and also hosts dairy cows as well as an orchard.

 Stock market

 Muguku was an active investor in various counters at the Nairobi Securities Exchange.
 However, it was for his stake in Equity Bank that he was best known.
 He acquired a 6.08% stake before the bank was listed and was for years the bank's largest individual shareholder.
 By 2014, the Muguku family had reduced its stake in the bank to 0.9% valued at KShs 1.6 billion (equivalent to US$17 million at the time).